 Pensacola, Florida 32502

-Title VI of the Civil Rights Act of 1964, Executive Order 13166, and various directives from the US Department of Justice (DOJ) and US Department of Transportation (DOT) require federal aid recipients to take reasonable steps to ensure meaningful access to programs, services, and activities by those who do not speak English proficiently.
+Title VI of the Civil Rights Act of 1964, Executive Order 13166, and various directives from federal agencies, including, but not limited to, the U.S. Department of Justice, U.S. Department of the Treasury, Office of Gulf Coast Restoration, and U.S. Department of Transportation require federal aid recipients to take reasonable steps to ensure meaningful access to programs, services, and activities by those who do not speak English proficiently.
 To determine the extent to which LEP services are required and in which languages, the law requires the analysis of four factors:

-According to the US Census Bureau’s most recent American Community Survey data (Category S1601, Language Spoken at Home), approximately 93% of the total population age five or older in Escambia County speak only English and 7% of the population spoke a language other than English within their households.
-Spanish or Spanish Creole languages comprised the largest non-English speaking group.
-The most prevalent other languages that were identified in the County included Indo-European languages, Asian/Pacific Island languages, and other languages.
+According to the US Census Bureau’s most recent American Community Survey data (Category S1601, Language Spoken at Home), approximately 91% of the total population age five or older in Escambia County speak only English and 9% of the population spoke a language other than English within their households.
+Spanish languages comprised the largest non-English speaking group.
+The most prevalent other languages that were identified in the County included IndoEuropean languages, Asian/Pacific Island languages, and other languages.

-Of the total population in Escambia County, approximately 97.3% speak English “very well,” while the remaining 2.7% were categorized as LEP persons who speak English less than “very well.”
-Even considering the margin of error, the available data indicated that the most prevalent LEP language group, Spanish and Spanish Creole, represented less than 1.5% of the total population in Escambia County.
+Of the total population in Escambia County, approximately 97.1% speak English “very well,” while the remaining 2.9% were categorized as LEP persons who speak English less than “very well.”
+Even considering the margin of error, the available data indicated that the most prevalent LEP language group, Spanish, represented less than 1.7% of the total population in Escambia County.
 Given this information, the County has concluded that a relatively small percentage of LEP persons are likely to encounter the County’s programs, services or activities.